What is Pancreatic Cancer?

 More dangerous, or malignant, tumors form when the cancer cells move to other parts of the body through the blood or lymph systems.
 When a tumor successfully spreads to other parts of the body and grows, invading and destroying other healthy tissues, it is said to have metastasized.

 Cancer of the pancreas accounts for approximately 2% of all cancers and is the fourth most frequent cause of cancer death.
-The National Cancer Institute estimates that 43,920 people in the United States will be diagnosed with pancreatic cancer in 2012 , and that 37,390 Americans will die from this disease this year.
+The National Cancer Institute estimates that more than 46,000 people in the United States will be diagnosed with pancreatic cancer per year , and that 39,000 Americans will die from this disease per year.